douglask3/LPX/README.md

 Kelley DI, Prentice IC, Harrison SP, Wang H, Simard M, Fisher JB, Willis KO.
 A comprehensive benchmarking system for evaluating global vegetation models.
 Biogeosciences.
 2013 May 17;10(5):3313-40.

-Murray SJ, Watson IM, Prentice IC.
-The use of dynamic global vegetation models for simulating hydrology and the potential integration of satellite observations.
-Progress in Physical Geography.
-2013 Feb;37(1):63-97.
+Murray SJ, Foster PN, Prentice IC.
+Future global water resources with respect to climate change and water withdrawals as estimated by a dynamic global vegetation model.
+Journal of Hydrology.
+2012 Jul 2;448:14-29.

 Murray SJ, Watson IM, Prentice IC.
 The use of dynamic global vegetation models for simulating hydrology and the potential integration of satellite observations.
 Progress in Physical Geography.
 2013 Feb;37(1):63-97.